officialgazette/big-picture/README.md

 end
 ```
 As these two are stongly linked, they can be considered using a "shared kernel" in the sense of DDD.
 The "Identify and authorise" domain is part of the core domain because it is essential for the publication to have the corresponding authorisations.
 As an IAM implementation is intended in the future system, user identification should technically no longer be part of the core system.

 "Search and Find" comprises all the functionalities required to find a publication and thus ultimately serves to fulfil the official mandate.
-It should be noted that a publication does not necessarily have to be initially found on the official gazette portal - it may well be that a publication is searched in a third-party system but is eventually displayed on the official gazette portal (s. fig. below).
+It should be noted that a publication does not necessarily have to be initially found on the official gazette portal - it may well be that a publication is searched in a third-party system but is eventually displayed on the official gazette portal (s. fig. below, one or many publications can be found and displayed via REST API).
 ```mermaid

 %%{